chaseruskin/orbit/docs/src/reference/environment_variables.md

 - `ORBIT_CACHE` - directory where orbit caches installed IP.
 By default it is `$ORBIT_HOME/cache`.

 - `ORBIT_DOWNLOADS` - directory where orbit saves archived snapshots of IP at a particular version.
+By default it is `$ORBIT_HOME/downloads`

 - `NO_COLOR` - does not print colorized output when set to a value.